ykamal/wordpress-feedback-plugin-sample/README.md

 ## Notable Points / Inspirations

 - Uses Composer for PSR-4 autoloading
-- Uses various OOP methodlogies
+- Uses various OOP methodlogies and PHPDoc
 - Uses PHPUnit for unit testing
 - Creation and deletion of a DB Table upon activation and decativation of the plugin
 - i18n support